GoogleCloudPlatform/pi-delivery/distpi/README.md

 `index.js` contains a function called `httpCalc`.
 To test this locally, run `yarn start` and then open a browser to [localhost:8080](http://localhost:8080).
+You can request a different number of digits by adding `?length=<number>` to the URL.
+You can also use `offset=<number>` to request digits starting at a different position.

 Deployment
 --------------------------------------------------------------------------------